-Arrests made after effigy of football star hung from bridge
+Arrests made over Real Madrid star effigy incident

-Police in Spain have arrested four men in connection with a January incident in which an effigy of Real Madrid footballer Vinicius Junior was hung from a bridge in Madrid.
+Police in Spain have arrested four men in connection with an incident in January in which an effigy of Real Madrid footballer Vinicius Junior was hung from a bridge in Madrid.
 The arrests come just days after the Brazilian was repeatedly targeted with racial abuse during a Spanish league game on Sunday.

 The four men, aged between 19 and 24, were arrested in Madrid on Tuesday and are “suspected of a hate crime for hanging from a bridge a mannequin with Vinicius’ shirt,” police said in a statement.
-Three of the men are suspected to be members of an extreme supporters’ group of the Atletico Madrid football team and had previously been identified as posing a high risk of violence, police said.
+Three of the men are suspected of being members of an ultra group supporting Real's city rivals, Atletico Madrid, who had previously been identified as posing a high risk of violence, police said.

 “The investigation carried out by police through evidence gathered, witnesses and open-source digital research, among other things, led to the identification of the four men suspected of the crime,” authorities in the Spanish capital said on Tuesday.